image

 • Subject matter experts.

-• Reporting progress and challenges to project managers
+• Reporting progress and any challenges encountered to the project manager

 • Share knowledge and resources